Dating preferences: Race

 Among heterosexual men on dating apps, East Asian and Southeast Asian women are consistently ranked as the most desired women for dating.
 Recent research has found that Asian women are considered more desirable than white women because Asian women's physical features are perceived as more feminine, and therefore more attractive.
-Black women and Asian men are ranked as the least desired in dating.
+Black women and men are ranked as the least desired in dating.
 This has led some online dating websites to change their algorithms to focus less on individual appearances and demographics, and more on individual hobbies and mutual interests.

 In the United States, White men have higher sexual capital than White women, allowing them to have access to more choices in dating than white women.
 This phenomenon has been referred to as the "gendered white advantage" in dating.
 It is observed that heterosexual Asian women (as well as homosexual Asian men) have a preference for White men as romantic partners, this same preference is not found among homosexual Asian women, who tend to prefer Asian partners.
 This is attributed to the fact that, for men, status is the most important factor in dating, while for women, it is physical attractiveness.

 In a 2009 study, a small subset of white female online daters were found to exclusively prefer only black men.
 White women were found to be 7 times more likely than white men to have an exclusive preference for blacks, while they were 11 times more likely than white men to reject Asians as partners.
 White women who described their body type as "thick, voluptuous, a few extra pounds, or large" were more likely to prefer only black men, and white women with slimmer body types were 7 times more likely to exclude them.
 White women with a height preference were more likely to exclude Asian men and over 8 times as likely to prefer only black men, possibly suggesting that black men are desired because they are perceived as possessing more physically masculine traits such as a tall stature.
 The authors suggested that men may be more likely to prefer Asian women due to stereotypes that they embody "perfect womanhood and exotic femininity".
 Followup studies by Feliciano, et al. have largely replicated these results.